 Can members attend remotely?

-Hybrid meetings have historically been quite rare, but we expect that there will be increasing demand in the coming months on a limited number of service providers.
+Hybrid meetings have historically been quite rare, and there is a limited number of service providers.
 Therefore if a hybrid meeting is proposed, arrangements should be made as soon as possible.

 As an alternative to a hybrid meeting, some companies are providing for members to join a call or a live-stream webcast so that they can follow the proceedings remotely, although they will not count towards the quorum or be able to vote at the meeting (other than by proxy).
 Other companies are simply providing for shareholders to submit questions to the board in advance of the meeting.